Politics

 Source: Russian Presidential Press and Information Office

-From the American side, Condoleezza Rice recalls that the relationship functioned at first because it was rooted in shared priorities after 9/11: counterterrorism, intelligence cooperation, and Afghanistan.
-Bush’s personal style—his instinct to connect at a human level, even his religious affinity with Putin’s story about Orthodoxy—helped establish trust.
+From the US side, Condoleezza Rice recalls that the relationship functioned at first because it was rooted in shared priorities after 9/11: counterterrorism, intelligence cooperation and Afghanistan.
+Bush’s personal style – his instinct to connect at a human level, even his religious affinity with Putin’s story about Orthodoxy – helped establish trust.
 Yet once Bush launched the Freedom Agenda, with democracy promotion at its core, Putin came to see Washington’s intentions as a direct threat.
-For Rice, what broke the partnership was not the loss of personal rapport but Putin’s conclusion that the U.S. aimed to spread democracy “up to Moscow’s borders,” dovetailing with his authoritarian consolidation at home.
+For Rice, what broke the partnership was not the loss of a personal rapport but rather Putin’s conclusion that the US aimed to spread democracy “up to Moscow’s borders,” which dovetailed with his authoritarian consolidation at home.

-Robert Gates, Secretary of Defense under Bush, was more blunt: “Personal chemistry is never as important as presidents think.”
-For him, structural clashes—NATO enlargement, missile defense, and U.S. support for Georgia and Ukraine—made deterioration inevitable.
-The 2007 Munich speech and 2008 Georgia war confirmed that nationalism outweighed any goodwill built in private.
+Robert Gates, Bush’s secretary of defense, was blunter: “personal chemistry is never as important as presidents think.”
+For him, structural clashes – like NATO enlargement, missile defense, and US support for Georgia and Ukraine – made a deterioration inevitable.
+Putin’s 2007 Munich speech and the 2008 Georgia war confirmed that nationalism outweighed any goodwill built in private.

-Russian participants echoed this assessment but from their own vantage point.
-Sergey Karaganov, Putin’s advisor and the head of Council for Foreign and Defense Policy, described “induced chemistry”—the Kremlin’s deliberate encouragement of Bush’s belief in personal ties.
+Russian project participants echoed these assessments but from their own vantage point.
+Sergei Karaganov, Putin’s advisor and head of the Council for Foreign and Defense Policy, talked about “induced chemistry” – the Kremlin’s deliberate encouragement of Bush’s belief in personal ties.
 Alexander Voloshin, once Putin’s chief of staff, confirmed that Putin valued Bush’s straightforwardness but stressed that personal warmth could only “buy time.”
-Once NATO’s “Big Bang” expansion and the Rose Revolution in Georgia reshaped Russia’s near abroad, no level of personal trust could override the perception of strategic encirclement.
-Fyodor Lukyanov, editor-in-chief of Russia in Foreign Policy, emphasized that initial cooperation gave way to disappointment as U.S. unilateralism grew.
+Once the “Big Bang” of NATO enlargement and the Rose Revolution in Georgia reshaped Russia’s near abroad, no level of personal trust could override the perception of strategic encirclement.
+Fyodor Lukyanov, editor-in-chief of Russia in Global Affairs, emphasized that initial cooperation gave way to disappointment as US unilateralism grew.

 “Taken together, these testimonies converge on a sobering conclusion: personal diplomacy can smooth over tensions in the short term, but it cannot prevent structural and ideological divergences from resurfacing.”

 This historical experience offers a clear lens for analyzing Trump’s own approach to Russia.
-Trump bets heavily on personal chemistry with Putin—famously rejecting institutional briefings in favor of one-on-one meetings, seeking to strike “big deals” on the basis of rapport.
-Trump assumes that direct dialogue could offset structural hostility.
-Moreover, Trump faces the very same institutional challenge that has ruined the Putin-Bush chemistry: Russia’s fear of the Western presence in its post-imperial spaces of influence.
+Trump bets heavily on personal chemistry with Putin – he famously rejected institutional briefings in favor of one-on-one interactions, seeking to strike “big deals” thanks to his and Putin’s rapport.
+He assumes that direct dialogue can overcome structural hostility.
+Moreover, Trump faces the very same institutional challenge that ruined the Putin-Bush chemistry: Russia’s fear of the West’s presence in its postimperial areas of influence.

 Vladimir Putin with Donald Trump in 2019&